This story was originally published on Dec. 8th, 2020.

-The little white stick protruding from Apple’s AirPods has become an instantly recognizable cultural object since the company first announced the wireless earbuds way back in 2016.
+The little white stick protruding from Apple’s AirPods has become an instantly recognizable cultural object since the company first announced the wireless Bluetooth headphones way back in 2016.
 When the AirPods Pro showed up in 2019, they upped the performance—and the price—but kept a similar basic, and easily identifiable, form factor Today, however, Apple threw a change-up and announced the $549 over-the-ear AirPods Max designed to compete with other luxury headphones from companies like Bose and Sony.

 The new AirPods Max include Apple’s H1 chip inside, so setting them up and using them should be very similar to the process with typical AirPods.
 Bring your iPhone near the AirPods Max and tapping a simple pop up will pair the devices.
 The AirPods Max will also have the same connectivity features, like automatic switching between Apple devices, audio sharing, and always-on voice commands for Siri.